bevyengine/bevy-community/README.md

 # bevy-community
-A listing of Bevy community members which is displayed on the Bevy website
+A listing of Bevy community members which is displayed on the [People page](https://bevyengine.org/community/people/) of the Bevy website.

 ## How To Add Yourself